Agnogh/math-for-kids/README.md

 ### **4.1.
 User interactions**
-User interacts with numbers from 1-9 but can keep a selected number for several rounds with a random number "pulled".
+User interacts with numbers from 1-9, but can keep a selected number for several rounds with a random number "pulled".
 That way user can play his/her favourite number several rounds in a row.
 Another interaction is that each round requires the user to click on the "I feel lucky" button creates a random number which will be compared with number user selected for him/herself.

 ![User interaction on "Guess the number game"](/assests/images/User%20Interaction.jpg)

-No other interaction is needed as text shows up based on either user selection or outcome if the numbers match or not.
+No other interaction is needed as text shows up based on either user selection or outcome, if the numbers match or not.
 The calculated success rate (luck factor) is also automatically done and doesn't require input from the user.